Invariant connections and PBW theorem for Lie groupoid pairs: Equivariant principal bundles

-\begin{ex} The main example of ``degenerate'' morphism that we will be interested in is induced by a Lie groupoid pair $(\L,\A)$.
+The main example of ``degenerate'' morphism that we will consider is induced by a Lie groupoid pair $(\L,\A)$.
 Given such a pair, $\L$ can be considered in two ways as an equivariant principal bundle: either as an $\A$-equivariant principal $\L$-bundle, or as an $\L$-equivariant principal $\A$-bundle.
 Those are denoted respectively by ${}_\A\L_\L$ and ${}_\L\L_\A$.
 In both cases, the left and right moment maps are just the target and source maps, respectively, and the actions are by left and right translations.
-The first version, ${}_\A\L_\L$, has $X=M$ and is isomorphic to the bundlization $P_i$ of the inclusion morphism $i:\A\to \L$, since $P_i=M\times_M \L$ is biequivariantly diffeomorphic to $\L$.
+The first version, ${}_\A\L_\L$, has $X=M$ and is isomorphic to the bundlization $P_i$ of the inclusion morphism $i:\A\to \L$, since $P_i=M\times_M \L$ is bi-equivariantly diffeomorphic to $\L$.
 It is thus a generalized morphism.
-The second version, ${}_\L\L_\A$, has $X=\L/\A$ and is in general not a generalized morphism. \end{ex}
+The second version, ${}_\L\L_\A$, sits over the homogeneous space $X=\L/\A$ and is not a generalized morphism as soon as $X\neq M$.

-The composition of the $\L$-equivariant principal $\A$-bundle ${}_\L\L_\A$ of Example \ref{ex:LLA-morphism} with a generalized morphism $P$ from $\A$ to a Lie groupoid $\U$ yields an $\L$-equivariant principal $\U$-bundle $Q={}_\L\L_\A \circ P$ over $\L/\A$.
+The composition of the $\L$-equivariant principal $\A$-bundle ${}_\L\L_\A$ with a generalized morphism $P$ from $\A$ to a Lie groupoid $\U$ yields an $\L$-equivariant principal $\U$-bundle $Q={}_\L\L_\A \circ P$ over $\L/\A$.
 This kind of composition will be studied extensively.

 \begin{ex} Let $\varphi: \A \to \U$ be a Lie groupoid morphism over $\varphi_0:M\to N$.
 Then the fibered product $\L \times_{N} \U = \L \times_N^{{\varphi_0}\circ{\so},\ta} \U$ is a smooth manifold which admits a free and proper right $\A$-action defined by